 61st North Carolina Infantry Regiment

 61st Infantry Regiment was organized at Wilmington, North Carolina, in August 1862.
 The men were recruited in the counties of Sampson, New Hanover, Beaufort, Craven, Chatham, Lenoir, Wilson, Martin, Ashe, Alleghany, and Jones.
 It was also assigned to General Clingman's Brigade, Hoke's Division, Army of Northern Virginia.
 It marched to the Kinston area (Battle of Kinston: 61st North Carolina Infantry Regiment) and engaged in its first action.
 The unit advanced to Charleston, served on James, Morris, and Sullivan's Islands, and took an active part in the fight at Battery Wagner.
-Later it was ordered to Virginia where it fought at Drewy's Bluff and Cold Harbor, and then the regiment endured the hardships of the Petersburg siege south and north of the James River.
+Later it was ordered to Virginia where it fought at Drewry's Bluff and Cold Harbor, and then the regiment endured the hardships of the Siege of Petersburg south and north of the James River.
 It returned to North Carolina and was prominent in the Battle of Bentonville.
 While in the Charleston area, July 10 to September 6, 1863, it lost 6 killed, 35 wounded and 76 missing, and in September totaled 331 men.
 Few surrendered with the Army of Tennessee in April 1865.
 The field officers were Colonels William S. Davane and James D. Radcliffe, Lieutenant Colonel Edward Mallett, and Major Henry Harding.

 Site search Web search